yihui/testit/README.md

 That is all for `R CMD check`.
 For package development, it is recommended to use [**devtools**](https://cran.r-project.org/package=devtools).
-In particular, `Ctrl + Shift + L` in RStudio makes all objects in a package visible to you, and you can play with the tests freely.
+In particular, `Ctrl/Cmd + Shift + L` in RStudio makes all objects in a package visible to you, and you can run tests interactively.

 ## Installation